 SO here’s the thing- Brian and I talked shortly after the contractor left the meeting with him.
 I was told the shower was supposed to have a 45 degree angle opening and the knee wall was supposed to be shorter, and the opening for the shower was supposed to be rather large.
+Maybe after this is fixed I should look into some lovely glass shower doors as well to make it feel new.
 Brian was very specific that he wanted as few right angles as possible in the bathroom since everything else was so stark.
 He wanted a very “natural” feel.
 The pebble rocks were supposed to “flow” out of the shower pan in a simple design intersecting with the floor as if they were scattered about.
 The wall they built came all the way to the edge of the shower pan where there was an abrupt end and then an opening on the whole side for a piece of glass and a doorway.
 Not what was described to me at all.
 Getting a replacement you might need to find a replace tub with shower pan, so having a good contractor is worth it, but this time it wasn’t.